How to limit your child's screen time

 Use Parental Controls

-Using parental controls on TV and online is a good way to help you monitor what your little one watches on TV and views online.
+Using parental controls on the TV and online is a good way to help you monitor what your little one watches on TV and what he or she views online.
 You could also obtain your child's passwords if they have any social media accounts, as they may not be old enough to deal with online problems such as cyber-bullying.
 It's important for you to take responsibility for your child's online safety.